Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 Currently working with ETH Zurich on a Python library focused on protein embedding for computational biology.

+At the same time, I studied the application of nonlinear methods in GWAS at NUS.

 Kaggle Expert.

 ## My personality